aurovrata/cf7-multislide/README.txt

 == Description ==

 This plugin is an extension (module) for Contact Form 7 plugin.
 It allows users to develop multislide forms, one cf7 form on each slide.
-However, a single mail will all the combined slide-forms entry is sent upon successful submission of the last slide-form.
+However, a single mail with all the combined slide-forms entry is sent upon successful submission of the last slide-form.